hilton/hilton.github.com/blog/_posts/2021-05-18-emoji-skin-tone.md

 * [The problem with emoji skin tones that no one talks about](https://www.dailydot.com/irl/skin-tone-emoji/), by [Zara Rahman](https://twitter.com/zararah)
 * [Apple did not invent emoji](https://eev.ee/blog/2016/04/12/apple-did-not-invent-emoji/), by [@eevee](https://twitter.com/eevee)

-More importantly, I’ve learned from this topic that inclusion takes more than reaction emoji in a Slack channel.
+More importantly, I’ve learned that inclusion takes more than emoji in a Slack channel.
 Listening to people of colour, hiring more of them and paying them more will actually help.

 _Thanks to Samir Talwar for feedback on a draft of this article._